 - Enhanced image manipulation tool.

 - New rich API allowing for extending CKFinder functionality.

 More things to come soon!

 The team decided to consolidate project samples and documentation under the banner of CKSource Samples Framework, a collection of dedicated components for rich documentations.
 As a result, CKEditor 4.5 will be shipped with a brand–new sample and the Toolbar Configurator tool to make the first steps with the editor easier, especially for the new users.
-Most of the advanced samples has already been moved to CKEditor SDK, a place dedicated for developers working with CKEditor.
+Most of the advanced samples has already been moved to CKEditor Examples, a place dedicated for developers working with CKEditor.